 Liners should be cleaned thoroughly at the end of each day of wear, and disinfected at least once a week.

 To clean a prosthetic liner:

-- Turn the liner inside out so the gel side of the liner is facing outwards and clean thoroughly with warm water and soap.
+- Turn the liner inside out so the gel side of the liner is facing outwards and clean thoroughly with lukewarm water and soap.
 The soap should be applied using a clean soft cloth or sponge.
 Do not scrub the liner as this can roughen the surface which may then irritate the skin.